Accessibility in Software as a Service (SaaS):

 That really takes us down to probably we’ve got one minute for a key question.
 I don’t know, Jonathan, if there’s something in the chat that you would want to raise, and it’s probably going to be almost a quick fire question at the end of game show, which one of our guests who would like to respond to it?
 So Jonathan.

-Yeah, I’m going to do this one.
+Jonathan: Yeah, I’m going to do this one.
 VPATs are often the kind of like the link between the vendor and the buyer.
-So the question came through, what if the vendor says, just read our VPATs?
+So the question came through, what if the vendor says “just read our VPATs”?
 I wanted to ask Lisa or Denise if a vendor says, just read our VPAT, how do you feel about that vendor?

-Great stuff, thank you.
+Jonathan: Great stuff, thank you.
 So just before we go, because we ended up on this thing, so everybody is saying it was Eamon’s message, you know, how do we trigger empathy?
-We’re talking about Addie, sorry to his point there.
-What we find, so Addie I know him really well and we absolutely adore him, but he’s just representative of people who are blind from our perspective Hassell Inclusion, we always like to give people an experience of people with different types of disabilities.
+We’re talking about Adi… What we find, so Adi I know him really well and we absolutely adore him, but he’s just representative of people who are blind from our perspective Hassell Inclusion, we always like to give people an experience of people with different types of disabilities.

 I wanted to say thank you to Pete and all of our four panel participants.
 I can’t think of an hour that I’ve actually enjoyed more over the last few months.
 It is so great to actually get sort of like vendors and buyers together.
 We massively respect all four of you who have been on here.
 We think you are real sort of like best practise in what each of you do and it’s been great to hear that to and fro between you.